ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Vars plugins in collections are required to be enabled by the user.

-Legacy vars plugins are autoloaded by default, so you can prevent them from automatically running by setting ``REQUIRES_ENABLED`` to True.
+Legacy vars plugins are always loaded and run by default.
+You can prevent them from automatically running by setting ``REQUIRES_ENABLED`` to True.

 .. code-block:: python